hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 They all smiled at each other.
 Vrishchika: “But what about that agent in the water-works department?”
-Lootika chuckled and said: “Well, the unmūlana-vādin would have clapped us as unmadita-s into a mental hospital for that\!
-So in his memory and in the interest of pleasant dreams tonight let’s keep it for another day\!”
+Lootika chuckled and said: “Well, the unmūlana-vādin would have clapped us as unmadita-s into a mental hospital for that!
+So in his memory and in the interest of pleasant dreams tonight let’s keep it for another day!”

 :::::::::::::::::::::::::::::::::::::
 Appendix 1: The secret teaching of the mantra goes thus: nīlakaṇṭha : lakṣmī : śikhaṇḍin : khaṇḍa : ḍamaru : vāk : hari : nalakūbara :
-puliṅgam | The mantra was first seen by the divine eagle garuḍa when skanda was installed as the commander of the deva-senā.
+puliṅgam \| The mantra was first seen by the divine eagle garuḍa when skanda was installed as the commander of the deva-senā.
 He transmitted it to vīrabhadra, he then transmitted it to vīrabāhu.
 This is the amaraugha.
 Among the ṛṣi-s it was first seen by aitaṣo bhārgava that